eunomia-bpf/eunomia.dev/docs/bpftime/documents/uprobe-syscall-tracing.md

-# Uprobe Tracing with bpftime
+# Uprobe and Syscall Tracing with bpftime

+## Uprobe Tracing with bpftime

 Uprobes(User Probe) allow you to attach dynamic probes to user-space functions, enabling you to monitor and trace specific user-level functions or methods in your applications. bpftime can be utilized within BPF programs attached to uprobes to capture timestamps for different events related to that function.\
 Here's how you can use bpftime for uprobe tracing: